bogadrian/gatsby-final/src/posts/what-i-learned-from-building-my-blog-with-gatsby.md

 </br>

-#I Build My blog with GatsbyJs
+#I built My blog with GatsbyJs

 I just finished to build my blog with GatsbyJs.
 This blog!

 GatsbyJs is a framework built on top of React.
 But unlike React, with Gatsby we can “serve” static files!
-Which makes it not good to build CRUD apps but perfect for building blogs and static sites.
+Which make Gatsby not good to build CRUD apps.
+Instead it is perfect for building blogs and static sites.

-Sites that don’t need to be updated so often and especially not updated by the users there out!
+Sites that don’t need to be updated so often and especially not updated by the users out there!

-In GatsbyJs you load the files in front-end too, in markdown format and the framework takes care to display them in a very proper way!
+In GatsbyJs you load the files in front-end too, in markdown format and the framework takes care to display them in a very proper way, quering the .md files and images with GraphQl!

-So, for someone like me, very used to Wordpress, what changes Gatsbtjs brings?
+So, for someone like me very used to Wordpress, what changes Gatsbtjs bring?

 First of all, let me say that GatsbyJs is super optimized for content delivery!
-No back-end data fetch like in Wordpress, no bugs in code that make site load so hard sometimes!
+No back-end data fetch like in Wordpress, no bugs in asyncronus Javascript that make the site load so hard sometimes!

-And, most important: images super optimized!
+And, the most important: images super optimized!

 Yes, Gatsby takes care of the images and deliver them in a way that enhance a lot the User Experience!

-The image lazy loads and there is not that annoying effect of the page bumping up once the image has loaded.
+The image loads lazy and there is not that annoying effect of the page bumping up once the image has loaded.

-We don’t need to do anything for the images to render them responsive.
-GatsbyJs does all for us!
+We don’t need to do anything in order to render images responsive.
+GatsbyJs does all of that for us!

-#So, what I’ve learned from building my blog with GatsbyJs?
+#So, what I learned from building my blog with GatsbyJs?

 Well, I polished my React skills first of all.

-You can take a look at the site <a href=”https://github.com/bogadrian/gatsby-final”>Git</a> repository and see how many components I built!
+You can take a look at the site <a href=”https://github.com/bogadrian/gatsby-final”>##Git</a> repository and see how many components I built!
+Some are querying the data directly withGraphQl, others are being passed the data by props.

 I segmented the site in small components in order to make them as reusable as possible.
-Then I polished out my CSS skills, which really need to be improved.
+Then I polished out my CSS skills.
+Which really need to be improved.

-Well, as you may see, the overall aspect of the site isn’t the most beautiful user interface you have might ever see!
+Well, as you may see, the overall aspect of the site isn’t the most beautiful user interface you have might ever seen!
 Nevertheless, I think I did a pretty good work anyway, compare to my CSS skills.

-But styling the site was the hardest part for me.
-It was not so hard to fetch data from the markdown files and images files with GraphQl as it was to style the site!
+Styling the site with SASS was the hardest part for me.
+It was not so hard to query data from the markdown files and images files with GraphQl, as it was to style the site!

 Now I am one step closer to CSS and a lot closer to React!